resgateio/resgate/examples/hello-world/README.md

 # Hello World example

 This is an example of a simple Hello World RES service written in javascript (node.js).
-* It exposes a single resource, `exampleService.myModel`.
+* It exposes a single resource: `example.mymodel`.
-* It allows setting the resource's *message* property through the `set` method.
+* It allows setting the resource's `message` property through the `set` method.
+* It resets the model on server restart.
+* It serves a web client at http://localhost:8081

 ## Prerequisite